Casement Report

-The Casement Report was a 1904 document written by Roger Casement (1864–1916)—a diplomat and Irish independence fighter—detailing abuses in the Congo Free State which was under the private ownership of King Leopold II of Belgium.
+The Casement Report was a 1904 document written at the behest of the British Government by Roger Casement (1864–1916)—a British diplomat and future Irish independence fighter—detailing abuses in the Congo Free State which was under the private ownership of King Leopold II of Belgium.
 This report was instrumental in Leopold finally relinquishing his private holdings in Africa.
 Leopold had held ownership of the Congolese state since 1885, granted to him by the Berlin Conference, in which he exploited its natural resources (mostly rubber) for his own private wealth.

 Background

 Stokes Affair

 Through intercepted letters, Captain Hubert-Joseph Lothaire, the commander of the Congo Free State forces in the Ituri-campaign, learned that Charles Stokes (born in Dublin) was on his way from German East Africa to sell weapons to the Zanzibari slavers in the eastern Congo region.
 Stokes was arrested and taken to Captain Lothaire in Lindi, who immediately formed a Drumhead court-martial.
 Stokes was found guilty of selling guns, gunpowder and detonators to the Congo Free State's Afro-Arab enemies.
 On 14 January 1895 he was sentenced to death and was hanged the next day (hoisted on a tree).

 To Lothaire, Charles Stokes was no more than a criminal whose hanging was fully justified.
-Lord Salisbury, the British Prime Minister at the time, commented that if Stokes was in league with Arab slave-trading, then ‘he deserved hanging’.
-Sir John Kirk, for years the British Consul in Zanzibar, remarked that “he was no loss to us, although he was an honest man.”
-The news of Stokes’ execution was received with indifference by the British Foreign Office.
-When the German ambassador asked Sir Thomas H. Sanderson, the Permanent Under-Secretary of State for Foreign Affairs, whether the British government planned to take any steps regarding the execution of this “well-known character”, Sanderson wrote: “I do not quite understand why the Germans are pressing us.”
+Lord Salisbury, the British Prime Minister at the time, commented that if Stokes was in league with Arab slave-trading, then 'he deserved hanging'.
+Sir John Kirk, for years the British Consul in Zanzibar, remarked that "he was no loss to us, although he was an honest man."
+The news of Stokes' execution was received with indifference by the British Foreign Office.
+When the German ambassador asked Sir Thomas H. Sanderson, the Permanent Under-Secretary of State for Foreign Affairs, whether the British government planned to take any steps regarding the execution of this "well-known character", Sanderson wrote: "I do not quite understand why the Germans are pressing us."